© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gillingham Park boundary bank is a scheduled monument protected by Historic England under reference 1002382.
 View the official record →

-Gillingham Park boundary bank is a linear earthwork located in Dorset, England, designated as a scheduled monument.
+Gillingham Park boundary bank is a linear earthwork located in Dorset, England, forming part of the defensive or demarcative infrastructure associated with a medieval deer park.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002382.

 Gillingham Park boundary bank is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002382.